pooltogether/v5-draw-results/README.md

 # v5-draw-results

-Periodically runs the v4-cli and stores draw results.
-Also the data source of the Netlify hosted Prizes API.
+Periodically runs code to lookup winners for each draw and store the results.